open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases v2.md

 1. Client first syncs default capsule expiration time from an organization-specific external service using a long-term authentication token.
 2. External configuration service provides a default capsule expiration time.
-3. Client sends a server capsule share using the appropriate API service to a CCS using the expiration time from external configuration or when a Recipient's certificate expiration time is earlier, it uses the certificate expiration time for that Recipient's capsule share.
+3. Client sends a server capsule share to CCS API service using the expiration time from external configuration.
 Client receives a transaction code for each server capsule share.
 4. Use case continues from step 9.

 6c.
 The expiration time provided by Client is longer than allowed in the CCS system configuration: